alechilczenko/Deep-Inside/README.md

 ## Features
 It has three optional search modes:

-* COUNTRY: Select a country code at random and add it in query
+* COUNTRY: Select a random country code and add it in query
 * DEVICE: Select a random search filter
 * MIX: Randomly joins the previous two